d12frosted/elpa-mirror/melpa/topspace-readme.txt

-Scroll above the top line to vertically center top text.
+Scroll above the top line to vertically center top text with a scrollable top margin/padding.
-Gives the effect of having blank space/padding/margin being automatically drawn above the top text line using overlays as you scroll above, giving the equivalent effect of being able to scroll above the top line.
+An overlay is automatically drawn above the top text line as you scroll above, giving the equivalent effect of being able to scroll above the top line.

 No new keybindings are required as topspace automatically works for any